mozilla/bugzilla-dashboard/README.md

 not give you access to a functioning app, however, it will allow you to make contributions to the authenticated interface.

 Issue #66 will add fake data into this alternative auth approach.

+## Auth info

+This app authenticates with Mozilla's official [Auth0 domain](https://auth.mozilla.auth0.com).
+It uses SSO and it only allows authentication of Mozilla staff via LDAP.

+The authentication configuration has the following characteristics:

+* There are two different Auth0 clients
+  * An official one (SSO + LDAP) and the other for non-LDAP contributors
+  * Non-LDAP users will receive fake org data
+* After a user authenticates, the auth will also authenticate with Taskcluster (`login.taskcluster.net`)
+  * This is in order to later fetch a Taskcluster secret (only available to LDAP users)